-If you’re getting divorced, don’t assume that everything will be divided 50:50.
+If you’re getting divorced, don’t assume that everything will be split 50:50.
 It may be the starting point for the courts, but one partner may end up with more, or less, than half.
 Find out why.

 The main consideration, when you get divorced in England, Wales or Northern Ireland, is how much you and your husband or civil partner need to live on after the divorce or dissolution of your civil partnership.

 - If you have children: their needs will come first.
 This means that the value of the family home may be split unequally to ensure that the parent who has the children for the majority of the time (assuming care of children isn’t split equally) has somewhere to live.

 - If you don’t have children: your individual needs will be paramount.
 This means ensuring that you each have somewhere to live and that you can support yourselves.

 If you get divorced in Scotland, the starting point is that property and assets (such as savings, investments, cars etc) that you acquired during your marriage is split equally.
 However, property and assets that you already had before you got married are rarely included.
 There are some exceptions, such as a property that you bought before you got married but planned to live in after you were married.

 In England and Wales, very few divorces actually go to court.
 Most are negotiated – either with the involvement of family lawyers or through mediation.

 - As part of the negotiation, the value of different assets may be ‘offset’ against each other.

 - This may be done so that property doesn’t have to be sold and/or investments and pensions don’t have to be cashed in.

 SAVVY TIP: Even though different assets may be offset against each other, it’s still worth making sure they are properly valued and that you’ve taken advice about how they will be offset.
 I’ve seen many cases where wives have been discouraged from trying to get a percentage of the pension.
 Often the pension may be one of the most valuable assets.
 There’s more in my short video on Dividing a pension on divorce.